 PROBATE & TRUST

 Probate is the legal process by which the assets and liabilities of a deceased individual are organized, addressed and distributed.
-Probate is triggered when a person dies without a valid last will and testament and a Probate Judge is called upon to determine how the estate will be administered and to whom assets will be distributed.
+Probate is triggered when a person dies and a Probate Judge is called upon to determine how the estate will be administered and to whom assets will be distributed.
 The attorneys of Tripp Scott are trained in the process of probate procedure and skilled in providing not only an expeditious administration of the estate of a decedent, but also the sensitive service that should be a part of the orderly winding up of affairs of a lost loved one.

 At times, matters involving the administration of a decedent’s estate or trust must be litigated in order to clarify the respective rights and duties of the parties therein.
 Litigation is used when a last will and testament may contain ambiguities regarding who should inherit a certain item of property or how much a person should receive.
 It is also used in cases where a trustee may have misappropriated the property of the trust to his benefit or if an heir believes he or she was divested of their rightful inheritance due to unethical or illegal circumstances.
 In these situations, litigation is the avenue whereby the injured parties (divested heirs, beneficiaries of a trust, etc.) may receive redress for their grievances.
 The litigation department of Tripp Scott is accomplished at helping heirs and beneficiaries recover their inheritances and bequests, as well as defending wrongfully accused trustees and personal representatives (sometimes referred to as ‘Executors’) from false accusations of failing to properly perform their duties.
 We are equipped to handle matters from the initial pre-litigation investigation through trial and, if necessary, appeal.